Admissions, The Process

 - Written statement must be completed regarding the relationship of the doctoral program to the future career goals of the applicant.

-- Attendance at a pre-admission workshop is required for the admission process to be completed.
-Admission decisions are based on the professional judgment of the Counselor Education faculty, considering the above data, including personal characteristics and interpersonal communications style as assessed in the pre-admission workshop.
+- An in-person interview is required for the admission process to be completed.
+Admission decisions are based on the professional judgment of the Counselor Education faculty, considering the above data, including personal characteristics and interpersonal communications style as assessed in the in-person interview.

 Doctoral Program Admission Criteria include consideration of the following: